Building the Scala IDE

 If you just want to build Scala IDE, a script triggers the different step needed to generate Scala IDE.

-or the following to build Scala IDE for Scala 2.11:
+or the following to build Scala IDE for a given Scala version:

 The build in details